vstconsulting/polemarch/doc/gui.rst

 .. image:: new_screenshots/inventory_state_ansible_string_2.png

-Now inventory is ready for using..
+Now inventory is ready for using.

+This type of inventory is used to store the completed file in the project directory at the time the task is run.
+It is helpful when you need to use one of the dynamic ansible inventory plugins.

 ANSIBLE_FILE inventory